Kinovarobotics/ros_kortex/readme.md

         catkin_make
         source devel/setup.bash

-You can also build against one of the ARMv8 builds of the Kortex API with Conan if you specify the `CONAN_TARGET_PLATFORM` CMake argument when using `catkin_make`.
+You can also build against one of the ARMv8 builds of the KINOVA KORTEX™ API with Conan if you specify the `CONAN_TARGET_PLATFORM` CMake argument when using `catkin_make`.
 The following platforms are supported:

 - Artik 710: